 Recent research at the Royal College of Surgeons of Edinburgh found that Morton's neuroma has climbed by 115% percent (more than doubled) in women between 40 and 69 in the past 10 years.
 Women who wore high heels greater than 2 inches were at greater risk.

-Although it's true that high heels are often the culprit--neuromas develop four times as often in women than men--avoiding heels aren't the only way to prevent this condition.
+Although it's true that high heels are often the culprit--neuromas are 8-10 times more likely to develop in women than men--avoiding heels isn't the only way to prevent this condition.
 Men and woman who wear shoes that are too tight or have a narrow toe box or participate in sports activities such as running are also more likely to develop this painful condition.

 But no need to worry.
 At the Foot and Ankle Center of Lake City we've helped men and women resolve this problem hundreds of times.